PrinciplesDotDev/principles/invisible-visible.md

 title = "Make the invisible, visible"
 +++

-Make the things which cannot be seen or easily conceptualized understood
+Make things which are hard to understand, be understood by illuminating and revealing the hidden interactions of a system.

 ## Why

 * Understanding is what allows an outcome to be reached.
 The greater the understanding the better the communication, efficiency and effectiveness of a team.
+*

 ## How